belovedpearl/Historic_Center_Quiz_PP2/README.md

 * For simplicity and my hope to learn more so that users can improve the game appearance to their desired choice, I have opted to use linear gradient to design the body.

+* I have added box shadow to the sections to better present it to users.

 ### Font